DeerTears/LootyShooty3D/README.md

 ## Materials

-Initially made to work with a terrain addon but turns out my IGP doesn't like me running GLES3 Godot plugins, so it's completely unusable to me.
+Initially I set this up to work with a terrain addon but turns out my IGP doesn't like me running GLES3 Godot plugins, so it's completely unusable to me.
 May delete or rework this folder in the future.

 - Actors
 - Earth